What Are Prebiotics?

 In yet another study conducted in an elderly population suffering from constipation, supplementing with both a probiotic and prebiotic resulted in an increase in stool frequency and increased measures of well-being and quality of life.
 (3)

 Another randomized, placebo-controlled study was performed in five French hospitals to study the effects of prebiotics on patients reporting minor bowel disorders.
 105 patients were randomized into two groups.
-One group received 5 grams of prebiotic daily while the other group received a placebo.
+One group received 5 grams of prebiotic daily while the other group was given a placebo.
 The study lasted six weeks.
 On day 43 of the trial, those receiving prebiotics experienced a 43.6% reduction in their symptoms as opposed to an increase of 13.8% in reported symptoms in the placebo group.
 75% of the subjects in the treatment group reported improvements in their symptoms as opposed to 53.8% of the placebo group that saw no change.
 A quality of life questionnaire showed an increase in satisfaction in the prebiotic group and either no change or worsening quality of life scores in the placebo group.
 (4)

 Increases in Bifidobacterium have been seen in infants after supplementing with prebiotics as well as in children, adults and the elderly with or without supplementation with a probiotic.
 (1 – 9)